Champs-Élysées stage in the Tour de France: Arrivals

 Due to the high profile of the last day as well as its setting, the stage is prestigious.
 The overall Tour placings are typically settled before the final stage, so the racing is often for the glory of finishing the Tour and, at times, to settle the points classification.
 The leader of the Tour de France is, by convention, not challenged for their lead on this final day.
 Traditionally, the stage starts with champagne served by the race leader's team, on-the-road photo opportunities and joking around.

 As the riders approach Paris, the racing heats up as the sprinters and their teams begin the real racing of the day.
 When the riders reach central Paris, they enter the Champs-Élysées riding up the Rue de Rivoli, on to the Place de la Concorde and then swing right on to the Champs-Élysées itself.
 The riders ride now a total of eight laps (including around the Arc de Triomphe, down the Champs-Élysées, round les Tuileries and the Louvre and across the Place de la Concorde back to the Champs-Élysées).
 In past Tours, the riders would complete ten laps before the Tour was over.

 When a rider has reached a significant milestone over the course of the concluding Tour, it is customary for the peloton to let him enter the Champs-Elysées section of the stage in first place.
 Such an honor was bestowed upon American George Hincapie in 2012, in recognition of his final and record setting 17th Tour de France.

 While a number of riders will try to pull away from the peloton on the Champs-Elysées, chances of success are slim and these attempts are often seen as one last opportunity for teams to showcase their colors.
 It is extremely hard for a small group to resist the push of chasing sprinter's teams on the stage's flat circuit, even more so than in a linear race, and the overwhelming majority have ended in a mass sprint.

 In early years, breakaway wins did not appear uncommon.
 A surprising three straight occurred between 1977 and 1979.
 However, with the advent of modern racing tactics, the feat has become very rare, lending an increasingly valued place in Tour lore to the few who have achieved it.
 Those are Frenchmen Alain Meslet (1977), Bernard Hinault (1979) and Eddy Seigneur (1994), Dutchman Gerrie Knetemann (1978), American Jeff Pierce (1987), and Kazakhstani Alexander Vinokourov (2005).
+Belgian Wout van Aert won from a breakaway on the Champs-Élysées in 2025, in which the stage had a hillier parcours than usual.